China: Summer School

-This program will operate during the spring and summer terms in Shanghai, China.
-You may enroll for just the spring term (6 weeks), or the spring term with an internship component.
-During the spring term you will register for two or three courses in area studies and/or general education.
-Courses will be taught by GVSU faculty as well as faculty from East China Normal University in Shanghai.
+Students may either enroll for the 6-week spring term or opt for an internship.
+Students taking classes will register for two courses in area studies and/or general education.
+Courses will be taught by GVSU faculty as well as faculty from the East China Normal University in Shanghai.

 A core component of this program is the “on-site teaching and learning” through field trips, which include a trip to Beijing, the capital of China, where we will have a class on the Great Wall and in the Forbidden City, and to Tai Mountain as well as Confucius’ home town, Qufu.

 - Led by world-renowned experts on Chinese philosophy and culture

 - Exciting and extensive field trips include: Beijing, the Great Wall, the Forbidden City, and more

 - Courses dig into the root of Chinese civilization, fostering deeper understanding of both Chinese and Western ways of life

 When can I go?